Marshall Code 50 Review

 To be honest, of all the modelers we review, this is one of the better amps in terms of sound and responsiveness.

 I also tried using the headphone jack out to Reaper but it wasn’t quite as nice sounding as the USB.

 Over all this amp records direct really well!

 Built In Tuner

-The Marshall Code 50 has a built in tuner which is a great little feature.
+The Marshall Code 50 has a built in tuner which should be expected in a modeler.
 Its LCD display makes it one of the easier tuners to use.

 Simply hold the PRE FX and AMP buttons and the display will change to its tuner.

 From there simply pluck a string and the display will let you know if it needs to be adjusted or not.

 I am also happy to report that the tuner is accurate!